 |We are always looking for excellent PhD candidates to join our growing team.
 If you are excited about mobile and IoT systems security, have strong evidence of research experience (demonstrated through publications in international venues), and you are interested in joining APSS, please send me an email using “Prospective Security PhD Student” as subject.|

 Demetriou S, Jain P, Han K-H, 2018, CoDrive: improving automobile positioning via collaborative driving, IEEE Conference on Computer Communications (INFOCOM), IEEE, Pages:72-80

 et al., 2018, Resolving the predicament of android custom permissions, Network and Distributed System Security Symposium, Internet Society, Pages:1-15

-et al., 2017, HanGuard: SDN-driven protection of smart home WiFi devices from malicious mobile apps, Pages:122-133
+et al., 2017, HanGuard: SDN-driven protection of smart home WiFi devices from malicious mobile apps, 10th ACM Conference on Security and Privacy in Wireless and Mobile Networks (WiSec), ASSOC COMPUTING MACHINERY, Pages:122-133

 et al., Free for all!
 Assessing user data exposure to advertising libraries on android, Network and Distributed System Security (NDSS) Symposium